Elbsides/www/2025/index.markdown

 <img src="/assets/2025/images/ted-mikko.hypponen.png" width="250" style="float: left; margin: 15px;">

-We are thrilled to announce that Mikko Hypponen, CRO at [WithSecure](https://www.withsecure.com/), will be our keynote speaker at Elbsides 2025.
+We are thrilled to announce that Mikko Hyppönen, CRO at [WithSecure](https://www.withsecure.com/), will be our keynote speaker at Elbsides 2025.
 Mikko is a cybersecurity researcher and best-selling author.
 He has written for leading publications like The New York Times, Wired, and Scientific American.
 He is well known for his legendary TED talks and advanced research presentations.
 His experience reaches back over 3 decades giving him a unique perspective on the evolution of the security industry.